Fregula · Sep 5, 09:37 AM by James Martin

 Fregula is in.
 Chefs in the US have discovered the southern Sardinian pasta, and are rapidly bringing it to the forefront of culinary consciousness.
 This means that it will flare out and then completely disappear from the US in a year or so.
 In Italy, any particular food item you hear about depends on regional traditions, in the US, it depends on the fickleness of time.
 We are now deep into fregula time.
 Enjoy it while it lasts.
 Like true love, you can expect three years max.

 Fregula is made of coarse-ground semolina and formed into little pellets, then toasted.
-Usually, you’ll find them in the southern half of Sardinia, served with clams.
+Usually, you’ll find them in the southern half of Sardinia, served with clams and called fregola con arselle.

 In any case, last night Martha brought home some shrimps and scallops, and I thought of the fregula we had in the cupboard.
 Mint grows profusely in our garden, and the neighbor has more ripe tomatoes than she can eat, so that made up the sauce list.
 Mint is pretty traditional in Sardinia.